 I guess I always knew that the words good and bye don’t just sit together side by side like that for no reason.
 There must be something good in goodbyes, although I know how difficult it is to accept that–especially if you’re the one who stays instead of the one who leaves.

 You may ask yourself this question as you’re witnessing someone else’s back walking away from you.
 Your heart is aching as the figure is getting smaller and smaller before completely turning into a chaotic blur; and you wonder what goes wrong only to realize that your eyes are already welled up in tears.
 You have promised not to cry this time, that you’re going to be strong, that you know this day will come, that everything is going to be okay; but there are things in life that you can’t control–like tears and goodbyes, and it’s okay.
 It’s okay to feel sad over goodbyes.
 We are only human after all.

 But I know that I have experienced a lot of good things in life after goodbyes–even when I wasn’t the one who initiated it; even when it hurts; and even when during the grip of grief I could not see how things could possibly be better.
-Goodbyes have made me respect myself better, pulled me out from toxic relationships, threw me into the arms of a person who are more loving, reminded me of living a life without regret, showed me the things I can and cannot tolerate in life.
-Goodbyes have made me appreciate the present and taught me that each moments are sacred, taught me how to be empathetic, and opened up my heart to become even more loving and compassionate–knowing that everyone has been dealing with painful goodbyes.
-Goodbyes have also made me so broken-hearted I spent my days chasing my childhood dreams simply to stay functioning; and unexpectedly reaped such a wonderful results which feels… amazingly sweet.
+Goodbyes have made me respect myself better, pulled me out from toxic relationships, threw me into the arms of a person who is more loving, reminded me of living a life without regret, showed me the things I can and cannot tolerate in life.
+Goodbyes have made me appreciate the present and taught me that each moment are sacred, taught me how to be empathetic, and opened up my heart to become even more loving and compassionate–knowing that everyone has been dealing with painful goodbyes.
+Goodbyes have also made me so broken-hearted I spent my days chasing my childhood dreams simply to stay functioning; and unexpectedly reaped such wonderful results which feel… amazingly sweet.

 And then I kind of get it.